 The Chip Erase command can be used to erase the entire chip.
-Six Bus Write operations are required to issue the Chip Erase command and start the Program/Erase controller.
+Six bus write operations are required to issue the Chip Erase command and start the program/erase controller.

 If any blocks are protected then these are ignored and all the other blocks are erased.
-If all of the blocks are protected the Chip Erase operation appears to start but will terminate within about 100 μ s, leaving the data unchanged.
+If all of the blocks are protected the chip erase operation appears to start but will terminate within about 100 μ s, leaving the data unchanged.
 No error condition is given when protected blocks are ignored.

 During the erase operation the memory will ignore all commands.
 It is not possible to issue any command to abort the operation.
-Typical chip erase times are given in Table 4.
-All Bus Read operations during the Chip Erase operation will output the Status Register on the Data inputs/outputs.
-See the section on the Status Register for more details.
+Typical chip erase times are given in Table 6: Program/erase times and program/erase endurance cycles.
+All bus read operations during the chip erase operation will output the status register on the data inputs/outputs.
+See the Section 5: Status register for more details.

-After the Chip Erase operation has completed the memory will return to the Read mode, unless an error has occurred.
-When an error occurs the memory will continue to output the Status Register.
-A Read/Reset command must be issued to reset the error condition and return to Read mode.
+After the chip erase operation has completed the memory will return to the read mode, unless an error has occurred.
+When an error occurs the memory will continue to output the status register.
+A Read/Reset command must be issued to reset the error condition and return to read mode.